Armadillidiid/skew-protection-with-ecs/README.md

 # Skew Protection Demo with ECS

 > NOTE: This project is an abandoned attempt to implement skew protection with ECS.
-The code is left here for reference purposes only.

 This repository demonstrates an attempt to implement deployment skew protection using Amazon ECS for backend services.
 Skew protection ensures that clients always interact with compatible versions of your application during deployments, preventing version mismatch errors.